Kripa Shankar Patel

 Kripa Shankar Patel Bishnoi (born 5 August 1977) is an Indian professional wrestler and coach.

 Biography

 Kripa Shankar Patel Bishnoi was born on 5 August 1977, in Khandwa (district of Harsud tehsil in Madhya Pradesh).
 He completed a diploma course in sports coaching at the Netaji Subhas National Institute of Sports (India).
 He passed the United World Wrestling International Referee Course with distinction in 2016.
 Subsequently, Bishnoi was named to United World Wrestling's international panel of referees.

 Wrestling career

 He has participated in 53 international wrestling competitions, winning 11 gold, 8 silver, and 5 bronze medals.

 Mr. Patel represented India in Asian cadet wrestling competition held from 3 to 5 December 1989 and by beating the Iranian wrestler K.D.
 Mohammad with a great score of 8/1 established his first step in international wrestling scenario and then always remained glittering in the whole world representing India.
+Bishnoi passed the Level-1 coaching course organised under the aegis of Wrestling Federation of India and United World Wrestling (UWW) in the year 2024.
+He has also rejoined the coaching panel of Wrestling Federation of India.

 Commonwealth Games

 Competing in the Flyweight division, Bishnoi was a bronze medalist at the 15th edition of the Commonwealth Games.